-Cruises are using quarantine ships to isolate coronavirus-positive crew members
+Cruises are using quarantine ships to isolate covid-positive crew

 “To keep our crew and ships as healthy as possible, we have been using out-of-service ships for our crew members who are asymptomatic and mildly symptomatic, and in isolation after testing positive for COVID-19,” Royal Caribbean spokeswoman Lyan Sierra-Caro said in an email.

 Three other major cruise lines did not immediately respond when asked if they were employing similar practices.
-One passenger on a P & O Cruises ship in the Caribbean told The Post last week that he and his wife were being moved to a ship operated by Cunard Line after testing positive for the novel coronavirus.
-Both companies are owned by Carnival Corp.
+One passenger on a P&O Cruises ship in the Caribbean told The Post last week that he and his wife were being moved to a ship operated by Cunard Line after testing positive.
+Both are owned by Carnival Corp.

-Four Royal Caribbean ships are being used as quarantine vessels for crew members: Vision of the Seas, Rhapsody of the Seas, Serenade of the Seas and Jewel of the Seas.
-Carnival is using at least two ships: Carnival Ecstasy and Carnival Sensation.
+Four Royal Caribbean ships are being used as quarantine vessels for crew: Vision of the Seas, Rhapsody of the Seas, Serenade of the Seas and Jewel of the Seas.
+Carnival is using at least two, Carnival Ecstasy and Carnival Sensation.

-This past week, Royal Caribbean canceled sailings for three ships — Serenade, Jewel and Symphony of the Seas — for periods ranging from a few weeks to a couple of months; the return of Vision of the Seas to regular cruising was postponed to March 7.
+This past week, Royal Caribbean canceled sailings on three ships — Serenade, Jewel and Symphony of the Seas — for time periods that range from a few weeks to a couple of months; the return of Vision of the Seas to regular cruising was postponed to March 7.

-Royal Caribbean’s Sierra-Caro said the employees who tested positive are monitored by the ships’ medical team during the course of their 10-day quarantine and then return to their assigned ships.
-She said this week that no crew members have had serious symptoms or needed to be hospitalized.
+Royal Caribbean’s Sierra-Caro said the employees who tested positive are monitored by the ships’ medical team during the course of their 10-day quarantine and then go back to their assigned ships.
+She said this week that no crew have had serious symptoms or have needed to be hospitalized.

 Chris Chiames, a spokesman for Carnival, said in an email that “virtually all crew” who are quarantined do not require medical attention.